diebia/SofToss-Learning_to_throw_objects_with_a_soft_robot/Tables/README.md

 This directory contains the supplementary material related to the paper SofToss.
 It is organised as follows:
 - `Supplementary Material SofToss.pdf`, containing all the material
 - `Tables_SM_SofToss.xlsx`, in which each table represents a sheet of the file
-- results folder, which contains each tables in the csv file format
+- `Results` (folder), which contains each tables in the .csv file format